ibm-cloud-docs/containers/cs_cluster.md

 2. [Target your CLI](cs_cli_install.html#cs_cli_configure) to the cluster where the log source is located.

-To enable log forwarding for worker nodes, the Kubernetes system component, or an Ingress controller:
+To enable log forwarding for worker nodes, the Kubernetes system component, or an application load balancer:

 1. Create a log forwarding configuration.